andli/pymkm/README.md

 Should you want to avoid updating certain articles in your stock, set the starting character of the comment for that article to `!` (possible to change which character in `config.json`).

+## Price checking wantslist to .csv

+This function selects a wantslist and dumps price data for all products in that list to a .csv file.

+This function has command line support, see `python pymkm.py --help` for more info.

+_NOTE: This does not work for metaproducts, only for products._

 ## ⚙️ Config parameters

 ### `price_limit_by_rarity`